How to make your copy more compelling: Mix up the words for better results.

-“Babies are precious, not parking places,” she argued.
+“I don’t like it.
+Babies are precious, not parking places,” she argued.

 It was an effective use of incongruity in advertising copy, and she just couldn’t get her head around it.

 Academic research on the subject has shown that “incongruity causes disturbances in one’s cognitive system”…

 On the other hand, ads, tweets, presentations and websites that contain nothing new or different will not be processed at all.
-Like the following blurb from a Bed & Breakfast website:

 “Welcome to our home!
 We invite you to look around our website and consider a stay with us on your next visit to or through Lexington.
 When we open our door to you, we consider you as welcome guests, but want you to feel as comfortable here as you do in your own home.
 Our mission is to provide you with lodging, rest and meals that are memorably special, to do so with the kind of Southern hospitality you expect and deserve, in tasteful household surroundings that carry the tradition of Old South charm.
 You will find something “extra” everywhere you turn during your stay, from the bedding, room amenities, complimentary toiletries, and more…Each area has its own entertainment system, open WiFi access, and, for each room, individual climate controls.
 We believe you will enjoy your stay with us so much that you will regret having to leave, but depart looking forward to another visit.
 We hope to see you soon.

 In marketing, the opposite of incongruity is not congruity.
-It’s invisibility!
+It’s invisibility.

-The context made the incongruity of the word effective.
-If the target was the general public, it’d be a different story.
+The context made the incongruity of the words effective.
+If the target had been the general public, it’d be a different story.

-If you’re a client who purchases advertising, try to embrace incongruity.
+If you’re a client who purchases advertising, try to embrace incongruity in the right context.
 It could be one word in a headline that seems not quite right, or one image or graphic.
 Chances are, if it seems just a little outta place it’s going to work well.
 It’ll stop people in their tracks and engage the creative side of their brain.
-It’ll break through all the “babaganoushit.”